Ireland’s Neolithic peoples built awesome monuments that have stood the test of time and culture.

 Long before the aqueducts of Rome, the temples of Jerusalem or the pyramids of Egypt, Neolithic people all over Europe were building tombs and cairns; as well as crannogs, standing stones and stone circles.

-On Ireland’s East Coast the Boyne Valley is a hotbed of Neolithic design.
-It is home to Newgrange, Ireland’s largest Neolithic tomb, which also featured in Part 1 of this series on Neolithic Ireland.
+In Ireland’s Ancient East, the Boyne Valley is a hotbed of Neolithic design.
+It is home to Newgrange, Ireland’s largest Neolithic tomb.

 Sligo is a beautiful county tucked between mountain and sea.
 It claims 140 km of the Wild Atlantic Way and is home to a number of lakes, rivers, and the proud peaks of the Ox and Dartry Mountains.
-Within these hills you’ll find dozens, even hundreds, of Neolithic tombs.
+Within these hills, you’ll find several dozens of Neolithic tombs.

 Here in Ireland, we are blessed with access to some of the oldest ancient sites that are of great importance culturally and archaeologically.
 Although it it encouraged to visit and explore, always remember to leave no trace of your visit.